 Hippos spend the day in the water keeping cool and resting.
-For such giant animals they can swim quite well and can hold their breath for up to five minutes.
+For such giant animals they can move in the water quite well and can hold their breath for up to five minutes.
 They also walk along the bottom of the riverbed or seabed.
 Once on land, Hippos can run very fast, much faster than the average human.
 At night, hippos come out of the water and feed off of grass.

 Fun Facts About the Hippopotamus

-- There have been reports of a few large hippo herds of close to 200 hippos.
+There have been reports of large hippo herds numbering nearly 200 hippos.